-Images must at all times be kept on school equipment and storage media and not transferred to personal devices or internet storage facilities.
-Members of staff may transfer images to personal equipment for the purposes or sorting and editing but they must be transferred into the school's photograph archive and deleted from personal equipment at the earliest opportunity.
+Images must not be stored permanently on personal devices or storage media.
+Members of staff may transfer images to personal equipment for the purposes of sorting and editing but they must be transferred into the school's photograph archive and deleted from personal equipment at the earliest opportunity.

-All images must be stored permanently only in the school's photograph archive on the school intranet (except where they form part of other approved school documentation, such as a record of achievement, display, brochure or official website), where they will be monitored by the DSL and Headmistress.
+All images must be stored permanently only in the school's photograph archive on the school intranet (except where they form part of other approved school documentation, such as a record of achievement, display, brochure or official website), where they will be monitored by the DSL and headmistress.
 Once sorted and edited, images must be transferred to the archive and deleted from other personal and school equipment and temporary storage media.